hawkwang/weixiao/wxlele/README.rst

 ^^^^^
 .. code-block:: python

-   promote module - used to support 赞 and hook the activity log to database
+   DONE - promote module - used to support 赞 and hook the activity log to database

-   wxbehavior subsystem (service) - used to log any needed behavior from user, and generate analysis report and output by json
+   WIP - wxbehavior subsystem (service) - used to log any needed behavior from user, and generate analysis report and output by json

+   TBD - update search engine related code to reflect popularity (access, like, share, save and etc.)

+   TBD - design weixiao popularity models for group, lele and user